Gain the confidence, knowledge, and skills to work with any client

 Student performance will be evaluated on completion of all course exams including the final.

-Students are expected to have competed 100% of the online lessons.
+Students are expected to have completed 100% of the online lessons.

 Upon successful completion of the entire Post Rehabilitation Specialist (CPRS) Certification, Pinnacle will provide each student a Certificate of Graduation.
 Students must complete all course requirements to receive the Certificate of Graduation and credit for this course.